Khemarint/Confess/README.md

 2. **Confess Feelings:**
    - Users can express their feelings by creating posts (text-based).
-   - Users: can edit update delete their posts.
+   - Users: can edit update, and delete their posts.

 3. **Interactions:**
    - **Likes:** Users can like posts created by others.